2016 Davao City bombing: Individuals

 The Philippine National Police's investigation remarked the similarities of the IED used in the bombing of the night market at the 2005 Valentine's Day bombings.
 Like in 2005, the 2016 bombings used an IED composed of a mortar shell fitted with a remote detonator.
 This finding caused the police to suspect that Abdul Manap Mentang, who was suspected on responsibility for the 2005 blasts, may be directly involved in the 2016 bombings.

 As of 5 September, the PNP had three "persons of interest" in connection with the bombings based from testimonies from witnesses.
 One of them was a medium-built male in his 40s who was seen leaving a bag under a massage table.
 The two other persons of interest are female.

 On October 4, 2016, three men who are linked to the Maute group were arrested through the joint efforts of the police and military and were presented to the media on October 7.
 They were identified as TJ Tagadaya Macabalang, Wendel Apostol Facturan, and Musali Mustapha.
 Defense Secretary Delfin Lorenzana said that the Maute Group had already established links with Abu Sayyaf and that there are "indications" that the group is aligning themselves with Islamic State.
 Seven other suspects remain at large.

+Convictions

+On September 29, 2020, the Regional trial court of Taguig convicted 11 men for the murder of 15 people and the attempted murder of 69 others during the Roxas night market bombing of 2016.
+Seven of the arrested bombers (TJ Macabalang, Wendel Facturan, Musali Mustapha, Jessy Vincent Original, Zack Haron Lopez, Jackson Usi and Ausa Abdullah Mamasapano) were in custody when the verdict was handed down by Judge Marivic Vitor, while four other co-accused (Abubakar Zulkipli, Datu Masla Sema, Mohammad Abdul Jabbar Sema and Pendatun Coy Maruhom) were convicted in absentia.
+All eleven were sentenced to reclusión perpetua, with a minimum term of 20 years in prison, and ordered to compensate the families of the dead victims P350,000 each and P150,000 to each of the injured survivors of the bombings.